Warmer weather brings with it tick and mosquito season for much of the United States.

-The Centers for Disease Control and Prevention (CDC) reported in May of 2018 that the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.
+The Centers for Disease Control and Prevention (CDC) reports that the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.

 Tick and Mosquito Season

 Tick season is generally April through December and peaks from May to August in Massachusetts.
-During these months you should be particularly aware of the symptoms of tick born diseases.
+During these months you should be particularly vigilant for ticks on your body or clothing.

 It should be noted that ticks do not die in the winter.
-When it is below freezing they take cover in leaf litter and possibly your yard under the snow.
+They take cover in leaf litter under the snow.
+You may find them in debris or compost piles in your own yard.

-If it is over 40° ticks can be active and you should take the same precautions that you would in peak season.
+When it is over 40° F ticks can be active and emerge from their winter homes.
+On warm winter days, you should take the same precautions that you would in peak season.

 Tick Born Diseases

-The most common tick-borne disease in Massachusetts is Lyme Disease.
+The most common tick-borne disease in New England is Lyme Disease.
 Much less common are Babesiosis, and Anaplasmosis.
 Rarer still are Tularemia, Rocky Mountain spotted fever, Borrelia miyamotoi, and Powassan virus.

 All diseases carried by ticks start out the same way according to Massachusetts Deputy State Epidemiologist and State Public Health Veterinarian Dr. Catherine Brown.